Zero Waste Case Studies

 In the North of Italy, the City of Parma presents a vivid example of a transition from traditional waste management to Zero Waste in only 4 years.
 The key for their success: political will, involvement of civil society and a strategy based on minimising residual waste.

-Available in: English, French & Polish.
+Available in: English, French, Polish & Slovenian.
 Other languages coming soon!